Texas RN Licensing Guide

 Overview

 The Texas Board of Nursing (TBON) has served the public for over 100 years following its establishment in 1909.
 It regulates the safe practice of nursing and governs nursing licenses in Texas.
-Nearly 370,750 registered nurses held a Texas nursing license in May 2022.
+Over 413,400 registered nurses held a Texas nursing license in July 2024.
 TBON also provides approval for over 200 nursing education programs and provides nursing education and practice guidance to RNs currently licensed and practicing in the state.
 It enforces the Nursing Practice Act and Rules and Regulations by setting minimum nursing education and practice standards.

 About